templ-fun/evm-protocol/CONTRACTS.md

 # TEMPL Contracts

 ## Overview
 This document describes the on-chain portion of TEMPL for auditors.
+For a full security review, see the [Web3 Audit Report](WEB3_AUDIT_REPORT.MD).

 ## Economic model
 - **30% Burn** – sent to `0xdead`.